nk113/django-ficuspumila/README.md

 Structure
 =========

 Ficuspumila is designed to process media files in destributed environment.
-The more encoding and downlod peoccess increase, the more encoder / donwload server will be required.
+The more encoding or download session increase, the more encoder or donwload server will be required.

 Requirements
 ============